Mrs. Pack: Background

-After the Glorious Revolution of 1688, which deposed King James II of England/James VII of Scotland, Mary II of England came to the throne with her husband William III.
+After the Glorious Revolution of 1688, which deposed James II of England and VII of Scotland, Mary II of England came to the throne with her husband William III.
 The couple, first cousins, was childless.
 Her younger sister, Princess Anne, married to Prince George of Denmark, her second cousin, had repeatedly attempted to have children, but had had a succession of miscarriages and short-lived daughters.
 Were Queen Mary and Princess Anne to die childless, Parliament would have to make provision for the succession, as all other near heirs were Catholic and thus unacceptable.
 Should Parliament do so, its choice might not be seen as legitimate by some, and the legitimacy of the succession might be questioned, with revolt possible.
 It was seen as far preferable that one of Anne's children take the throne after the death of their mother, should the King and Queen not have children themselves.
 The birth in 1689 of a boy, William Henry, soon made Duke of Gloucester by his uncle and aunt, was a source of expectation and hope.